tchen-research/RandNLA/intro.md

 The majority of the book is dedicated to a collection of RandNLA algorithms for core linear algebra tasks that can often serve as *drop in replacements* for classical linear algebra methods.
 We view these methods as conceptually important and practically useful, especially for practitioners.
 These methods are characterized by the fact that their effectiveness is easily demonstrated in simple numerical experiments.
+For example, the [Randomized SVD](./05-Low-Rank-Approximation/randomized-svd.ipynb) can be implemented in just a few lines of code, and produces high-quality low-rank approximations orders of magnitude faster than the exact SVD.

 We also provide an introduction to [sampling-based methods](./07-Sampling-Based-Methods/).
 In many cases, these algorithms provide the best theoretical runtimes or may even be the only tractable algorithms.
-However, in large, these methods require some consideration about their appropriateness for a given computational environment.
+However, in large, these methods require consideration about their appropriateness for a given computational environment.